Qeolvdxu/ODTV/README.md

      cd flight-data-visualization-tool
      ```

-   - Build and run the application using Gradle.
+   - Build and run the application using the Gradlew script in the root directory.

      ```shell
-     gradle run
+     ./gradlew run
      ```

 2. **Use Compiled Binaries:**